-As workplaces start to open again after the recent lockdown, many will find their days working from home coming to an end.
+While some individuals are still working from home, others have returned to work either fully or partially.
 Some may look forward to returning to the workplace, especially if working from home has proved difficult.
 But for others, there may be feelings of dread and worry about returning to work, leading to poor sleep, irritability and in some cases, even panic.

 Am I experiencing work anxiety?